 The Athabaskan Language

-The Siletz Language Program is directly focused on SW OR / NW CA Athabaskan.
-Over the past four and a half years, work in the project has been developing a basic Language study program, and actively teaching classes in Siletz and our three Area offices, and also in the Siletz Valley School.
-We continue to partner with the Siletz Valley School to teach Language and Culture.
-Also available in the Tribal member only section of this web-site are the Siletz Dee-ni Language Volumes 1, 2 & 3.
+The Siletz Language Program is directly focused on the regional Southwest Oregon/Northwest Californian Athabaskan language.
+Over the course of several years, work on the project has included developing a basic Language study program and actively teaching classes in Siletz, our three Area offices, and in the Siletz Valley School.
+We continue to partner with the Siletz Valley School to teach Language as well as Culture.
+Available in the Tribal Member Area section of this website are the Siletz Dee-ni Language Volumes 1, 2 & 3.

-These Three Volumes of Language study materials consist of voice recordings of words and sentences, and also hard copy word documents of the materials and are available to Tribal members on CD disc and on the Tribal member only section of this web-site.
-The distribution of Computers to most Tribal households coincided nicely with the beginning of this project, as almost all of our people have access to the technology that will in the long run, probably be one of our main teaching methods.
+These three Language Volumes contain study materials consisting of voice recordings of words and sentences and hard copy PDF documents of the materials.
+They are available to Tribal members on CD disc and on the Tribal Member Area section of this website.
+Almost all of our people have access to the technology that will, in the long run, probably be one of our main teaching methods.

-An Athabaskan Language Dictionary, "Nuu-wee-ya'" (Our words), has been compiled from many works over the last century and transliterated into the Practical Alphabet.
+An Athabaskan Language Dictionary, “Nuu-wee-ya’” (Our words), has been compiled from many works over the last century and transliterated into the Practical Alphabet.
 It consists of roughly 400 pages and approximately 12,000 entries and reflects the dialectical differences of our Language.
-It is available in Tribal member only section of this web-site.
-The next major step will be a "Talking Dictionary" where users can select a word, click on an icon and hear the word being spoken.
-For any questions or additional information contact email@example.com or call (800) 922-1399 ex.
-1320 or (541) 444-8320.
+It is available in the Member Area section of this website.
+We also have a “Talking Dictionary” where users can select a word, click on an icon and hear the word being spoken.
+The link to this can be found on the Language page in the Member Area.